 After vibratory liposuction of the abdomen and the hips, you may temporarily experience bruises, swelling, numbness, itching, a burning sensation and pain.
 Early physiotherapy on the bed and out of the bed is recommended.
 Vibratory liposuction requires shorter recovery time.
 If the procedure targeted smaller areas, you may resume work within 2–3 days (unless heavy physical work is involved).
 In case of larger areas and their combinations, one week of rest is recommended but in none of these cases is the client confined to bed.
 On the contrary, walks are recommended, for example.
 Compression underwear is worn for just 4 weeks instead of the usual 6 weeks.
-It is imperative to restrict tanning for several months after the procedure.I am interested in
+It is imperative to restrict tanning for several months after the procedure.Order

 The price of liposuction depends on its scope and on the number of treated sites and the and the type of anesthesia.
 A tailor-made price plan will be presented and explained to you, including the scope of the procedure, by the attending plastic surgeon based on the initial consultation.

 - Consultation with plastic surgeon: deducted if the procedure is undergone